NHS Careers > Working in the NHS > Joining the NHS

 - Registration checks: Before appointing a health professional, the employer will check whether you are registered with the relevant regulatory body and whether any special conditions apply.
 Please see the website links section for contact details of your relevant professional body.
 They have in-depth information about registration for each profession.

-- Criminal Records Bureau (CRB) checks: Employers may ask for a CRB check depending on the type of work you will be doing.
-The CRB disclosure will reveal if an individual has a criminal record.
+- Disclosure and Barring (DBS formerly CRB) checks: Employers may ask for a DBS check depending on the type of work you will be doing.
+The DBS disclosure will reveal if an individual has a criminal record.
 The employer will then make an informed decision on whether or not to appoint that individual.

 - Reference checks: In order to check previous employment history, references will be requested by the employer with your consent.
 They should be obtained in writing by an appropriate person, for example someone with management responsibility, and should be fair and objective.